evidentlyai/evidently/docs/book/reports/reg-performance.md

 The **Regression Performance** report evaluates the quality of a regression model.

-It can also compare it to the past performance of the same model, or the performance of an alternative model.
+It can also compare the performance against the past, or the performance of an alternative model.

 * Works for a **single model** or helps compare the **two**
 * Displays a variety of plots related to the **performance** and **errors**